-From 2006 to 2011 WWF spent, on average, about 1 million euro per year on conservation activities in the ASER, of which on average 50% came from government aid agencies, foundations and other donors.
+From 2006 to 2011 WWF spend, on average, more than 0,9 million dollar per year on conservation activities in the ASER, of which on average 50% came from government aid agencies, foundations and other donors.
 For the implementation of the ASER Strategy, WWF envisions the need to scale up at least 75% beyond the current staff capacity, and more partners need to be engaged.
 The ASER Strategy will help aid WWF in finding key partners to join forces for conservation in the ASER.